panjur/react-native-desk360-module/README.md

 // ...
 // initilaize
-//  targetId, pushtoken, name, email are optional you can send empty strings Desk360Module.intialize('YOUR DESK360 APP KEY', 'name', 'email', 'targetId', 'pushtoken', 'deviceId')
+//  targetId, pushtoken, name, email are optional you can send empty strings
+// for version name you can use import 'deviceInfoModule' from react-native-device-info and use it const versionName = deviceInfoModule.getVersion();
+Desk360Module.intialize('versionName' ,'YOUR DESK360 APP KEY', 'name', 'email', 'targetId', 'pushtoken', 'deviceId')

 //show
 Desk360Module.show()